Sistan and Baluchestan province: Economy

-The province has important geological and metal mineral potentials such as chrome, copper, granite, antimony, talc, manganese, iron, lead, zinc, tin, nickel, platinum, gold and silver.
+The province has important geological and metal mineral potentials such as: chrome, copper, granite, antimony, talc, manganese, iron, lead, zinc, tin, nickel, platinum, gold, and silver.

-One of the main mines in this province is Chel Kooreh copper mine in 120 km north of Zahedan.
+One of the main mines in the province is the Chel Kooreh copper mine 120 km north of Zahedan.

-Sistan embroidery has been an ancient handicraft of the region that has been traced as far back as 5th-century BC, originating from the Scythians.
+Sistani embroidery has been an ancient handicraft of the region that has been traced as far back as 5th-century BC, originating from the Scythians.

 Transportation

 National rail network

 The city of Zahedan has been connected to Quetta in Pakistan for a century with a broad gauge railway.
 It has weekly trains for Kovaitah.
-Recently a railway from Bam, Iran to Zahedan has been inaugurated.
+Recently a railway from Bam to Zahedan has been inaugurated.
 There may be plans to build railway lines from Zahedan to Chabahar.